nacedob/Neural_Network_Adam_vs_SGD_from_scratch/Readme.md

 ## Experiment: SGD vs Adam

-In order to do SGD and Adam comparison, I will create a instance of a NeuralNetwork class and I will clone it.
-One of these objects will be trained with the help of SGD, while the other one is trained by Adam.
-Moreover, in console you can check performance of net for each epoch, and when the program is concluded, you can see a bar graph comparing results.
+To compare SGD and Adam, I will instantiate a NeuralNetwork object and make a copy of it.
+One of these objects will be trained using SGD, while the other will be trained using Adam.
+Additionally, you can monitor the network's performance for each epoch in the console, and after the program concludes, you can view a bar graph comparing the results.

-As you can see in (my bachelor thesis)[Bachelor Final Thesis.pdf], Adam over-performs SGD.
-Concretely, I have achieved a 95% precision with Adam and a 94% with SGD, so the difference is not so big.
-On the other hand, regarding total tima spent by both nets to be trained, you can check that SGD is faster.
-So with this, it can be inferred that SGD might be convenient in cases of very heavy trainings, while precision is not harmed excessively.
+As you can see in (my bachelor thesis)[Bachelor Final Thesis.pdf], Adam outperforms  SGD.
+Specifically, I have achieved a 95% precision with Adam and a 94% with SGD, so the difference is not so big.
+On the other hand, regarding total time spent by both nets to be trained, you can check that SGD is faster.
+Thus, it can be inferred that SGD might be more suitable for cases involving very heavy training, where precision is not significantly compromised.